-The 2019 elections for state and regional vice presidents and state secretary will be open from February 11 until March 8.
+The 2019 elections for state and regional presidents will be open starting on November 9.
 Bios for each candidate are coming soon!

 You have the power to change the future of Mathematics Teaching in North Carolina.

 If you are wondering how you can manage to do this within your packed daily schedules, it may be easier than you think!